 Minimum standards and duties according to the anti-money laundering legislation in Kazakhstan, Cyprus, the EU, the U.S. and other jurisdictions where we operate include customer identification, analysis of the customer's economic profile, record keeping, suspicious activity reporting, employee training, an audit function and designation of a compliance officer.
 Suspicious transactions must be reported on a daily basis to the relevant authorities.
 We are subject to applicable anti-money-laundering and anti-terrorist-financing laws and regulations.
 Our anti-money-laundering measures are based on relevant legislation.
 For example, Kazakhstan is a member of the Eurasian Group (an Associate Member of the FATF) and has enacted laws and regulations to combat money laundering, terrorist financing and other financial crimes.
 We have procedures and documents aimed at preventing money laundering and financing of terrorist activities, including a general anti-money-laundering policy, employee training, the designation of a compliance officer, internal control procedures that include a refusal policy whereby we may refuse to conduct business with suspicious entities or individuals and rules on counteracting money laundering and financing of individuals and legal entities engaged in terrorist activities.
 In the case of suspicious transactions, internal suspicion reports (ISRs) are submitted to the local compliance departments for initial internal investigation.
 In the case of confirmed suspicious transactions, such transactions are reported immediately to the relevant local financial intelligence unit (FIU).
 We seek to fully comply with the reporting requirements under applicable legislation related to money laundering or terrorist financing.
-However, there can be no assurance that third parties will not attempt to use us as a conduit for money laundering or terrorist financing or terrorist financing.
-However, there can be no assurance that third parties will not attempt to use us as a conduit for money laundering laws and r
+However, there can be no assurance that third parties will not attempt to use us as a conduit for money laundering or terrorist financing without our knowledge, nor that the measures described above will be completely effective.
+Any technical or other breaches of the anti-money laundering laws and regulations by us could have a material adverse effect on our business, financial condition, results of operations and cash flows.